SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 support nested virtualization.
 Flavors without the `_hwv` flag may or may not support hardware virtualization (as we recommend enabling nesting, but don't require flavor names to reflect all capabilities.
-Flavors may overdeliver ...)
+Flavors may over-deliver ...)

 **Examples**